noon92/luckfox/usbconfig.md

 <h2 id="usb-configuration">USB configuration</h2>
 <p>To configure Femtofox wifi settings, you can insert a USB flash drive containing a configuration file named <code>femtofox-config.txt</code>.<br>
-The USB drive must be formatted with a single FAT32, exFAT or ext4 partition.
+The USB drive must be formatted with a single FAT32, exFAT, NTFS (read only) or ext4 partition.
 Add a file named <code>femtofox-config.txt</code> and add the following lines, keeping in mind this is CaSe sEnSiTiVe:</p>
 <pre><code>ssid="Your SSID name"
 psk="wifipassword"
 country="US"